-What looked like a good idea back in the 1990ies—outsourcing, for example, software development as a non-essential business area—has meanwhile massively backfired for a lot of legacy organizations.
-And yet, they still do not understand what it takes to build a decent product/engineering culture.
-Learn more about typical anti-patterns and are signs that the organization has a toxic team culture.
+What looked like a good idea back in the 1990ies—outsourcing software development as a non-essential business area—has meanwhile massively backfired for a lot of legacy organizations.
+While they try to become more appealing to product and software developers, they still have difficulties understanding what it takes to build an attractive product/engineering culture.
+Learn more about typical anti-patterns and signs that an organization is causing a toxic team culture, impeding its efforts to become agile.

 TL; DR: Create Personas with the Help of the Engineers